-The RAOF consists of the following three components (see Figure 11):
+The RAOF consists of the following four components (see Figure 13):

-- A Risk storage database.
+- A Risk storage database where the domain layer knowledge and user input are stored.

 - Main engine with

 - o GUI

-- o Risk assessment module
+- Risk assessment module

-- Risk-based decision support
+- Non-conformity assessment

+- Dynamic risk evaluation

 - APIs

-- Risk Optimiser
+- Risk Optimizer

-Once API or GUI is contacted and the required information is provided (see Section 5.1.1), the Risk assessment module is invoked.
-Using the information from the Risk Storage database it executes the procedure defined by the risk assessment model (see Section 4).
-The Risk-based decision support module implements the functionality of evaluating the non-conformity degree using the real and ideal results of risk assessment.
+Once API or GUI is contacted and the required information is provided (see section 5.1.1), the Risk assessment module is invoked.
+Using the information from the Risk Storage database it executes the procedure defined by the risk assessment model (see section 4).
+The non-conformity assessment module implements the functionality of evaluating the non-conformity degree using the real and ideal results of risk assessment.
 The Risk Optimiser module supports the selection of the optimal requirements.
+The Dynamic risk evaluation module computes risk during the continuous monitoring phase and is discussed in detail in D4.5 [3].